-The Menuhin Competition has an impressive track record of counting some of the world’s most gifted violinists among its participants and prize winners.
+The Menuhin Competition has an impressive track record of counting some of the world’s most gifted violinists among its participants and prizewinners.
 Since 1983, many have gone on to major international careers, for example: Tasmin Little, Isabelle van Keulen, Nikolaj Znaider, Ilya Gringolts, Julia Fischer, Daishin Kashimoto, Ning Feng and more recently Chad Hoopes, Ray Chen, Callum Smart, Kerson Leong and Stephen Waarts.

-The 2010 Junior 5th Prize winner Callum Smart was a finalist in the BBC Young Musician of the Year competition in the same year and has since been signed by Hazard Chase, giving concerts throughout Europe.
-2010 Junior 1st Prize winner Kerson Leong regularly performs at festivals and concerts worldwide and has recently been named Revelation Radio-Canada 2014-2015.
+Callum Smart, winner of the 2010 Junior 5th Prize, was a finalist in the BBC Young Musician of the Year competition in the same year and has since been signed by Hazard Chase, giving concerts throughout Europe.
+Winner of the 2010 Junior 1st Prize Kerson Leong regularly performs at festivals and concerts worldwide and is one of four young artists to have recently been selected as “Revelation Radio-Canada” 2014-2015.
 2014 winner Stephen Waarts is now on the Young Concert Artists roster.

-Prize winners of the competition are regularly invited to major international music festivals.
+Prizewinners of the competition are regularly invited to major international music festivals.